10 Famous Birthdays to Celebrate in February

 7. February 15, 1564: Galileo Galilei

-Galileo Galilei’s work in the field of physics was groundbreaking for its time and forever helped to shape our image of the cosmos, but the mythology of his earthbound work is probably the stuff of hyperbole.
+Galileo Galilei’s work in physics was groundbreaking for its time and shaped our image of the cosmos, but the mythology of his earthbound work is probably the stuff of hyperbole.
 In all likelihood, the polymath probably never dropped anything off the Leaning Tower of Pisa.
 There’s only one written account of him doing an experiment involving dropping different objects of different weights to test his theories of motion, and historians believe that if Galileo had taken those investigations to the Pisa tower, it would have been a more widely reported display.

 8. February 21, 1933: Nina Simone

-Nina Simone was born as Eunice Waymon but had already adopted her stage moniker by the time she was 21.
+Nina Simone was born as Eunice Waymon but adopted her stage moniker by the time she was 21.
 It wasn’t just about a persona—Simone used the tactic to keep her mother from finding out about her budding career as a performer.
 "Nina" was what her boyfriend at the time called her, and "Simone" came from actress and singer Simone Signoret.
-But despite finding fame and success (and still being widely played and sampled some 50 years after her heyday), Simone never had a number one hit.
+Despite finding fame and success (and still being widely played and sampled some 50 years after her heyday), Simone never had a number-one hit.
 Her highest-charting song was "I Loves You, Porgy," which topped out at No. 2 on the U.S. R&B charts in 1959.